MurderFromMars/HandheldStreamingServiceUtility/README.md

 ## Handheld Streaming Service Utility
-This script will provide a UI to select any URLs found in the `data/links.index` source file, and will create desktop icons and add them to Steam.
+This script will provide a UI to select any URLs found in the `data/links.index` source file,  and add them to Steam.
 It is compatible with any dsitro, provided you can fufill the add to steam dependency. for greatest ease of use a handheld distro such as Bazzite or SteamOS,  CachyOS and Nobara should also work but require installing the flatpak package.
 is best suited for Gamescope-Session but can be used with big picture mdoe as well. it essentially automatically creates web apps for streaming services that are added as non steam games in your library

 ## Dependencies